australiangreens/agvrules/docs/proposed-constitution/05-membership.md

     3. A member found to have simultaneously been a member of a political party that is not a Greens party must be expelled.

-    4.  <CBD /> Only State Council may take disciplinary action against a State Councillor or member who holds public office.
+    4. Only State Council may take disciplinary action against a State Councillor or member who holds public office.